TSX, Toronto

 TSX aug 20 201 b TSX aug 20 2011 s

 In the big picture, on the left, I think the “orthodox”top in Canada was in ‘08, and not ‘09.
 5-waves down is indicative of a zig-zag, they never stand alone, so the huge retracement would simple not have happened.
 Assuming that the bear started in ‘08 gives a initial A-B-C (irregular) wave down, typical of a “flat”, which by definition is flat implying that the B-wave should almost double top.
 Exactly what we have!
 Next the C wave which should take us to the 4th wave of previous degree (below March 09 lows) and should, if it does it symmetrically, make a low around Aug/Sept 2013.
-The B wave was a 3-wave affaire, as can be seen in at least two dozen individual stocks and very clearly, for instance, in the RBC fund (see elsewhere in this blog under focus list).
+The B wave was a 3-wave affaire, as can be seen in at least two dozen individual stocks and very clearly, for instance, in the RBC focus list fund (see elsewhere in this blog under focus list).

 Using EW is much more an art than a science, as much is in the eye of the beholder.
 But there are nevertheless many rules and guidelines that are there to be adhered to, not because they were postulated as some sort of theory but simple because this is what had been observed a few thousand times.